 |5) Pricing & Ongoing Financial Commitments||

-Wix offers you 5 premium plans, ranging from $4.50 to $24.50 per month.
+Wix offers you 7 premium plans, ranging from $5 to $35 per month.
 The higher the plan, the more tools you get.
-Just note that you can still use Wix for free, but it will display a Wix advertisement on your website.This will be removed when you upgrade to a paid plan.
+Just note that you can still use Wix for free, but it will display a Wix advertisement on your website.This will be removed when you upgrade to the $11 a month Combo paid plan.

-The premium plans include the drag & drop website building interface (no coding required), over 500 templates for you to choose from, hosting services, and dedicated support team (note that if you sign up to their VIP plan, you get dedicated support services from their VIP support team).
+The premium plans include the drag & drop website building interface (no coding required), over 500 templates for you to choose from, hosting services, and dedicated support team (note that if you sign up to either of their VIP plans, you get dedicated support services from their VIP support team).

 Wix is pretty much like an all-inclusive package where all your website building needs are provided and serviced by Wix.
 You won’t have to piece together bits and pieces like you would have to with WordPress.